Curriculum Statement 2017

 We believe that our rigorous, well planned curriculum, delivered by dedicated and excellent staff, enables our pupils to be well rounded, empathetic young people who understand the importance of making the right choice.

-Religious Education is delivered through the Buckinghamshire Agreed Syllabus, using a current programme from the Oxford Diocese.
+Religious Education is delivered through the Oxford Diocesan Scheme.

 The curriculum at Great Kimble Church of England Primary School aims to: